grafana/grafana-opentelemetry-starter/README.md

 </configuration>
 ```

-## Log4j2
+### Log4j2

-If you use log4j2, register the OpenTelemetry logback appender in `log4j2.xml`:
+If you use log4j2, register the OpenTelemetry log4j2 appender in `log4j2.xml` - which you typically have in `main/resources`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>